pboessling/bootapps-dashboard/README.md

-If the external properties file has a different name and/or is located in a different folder than the one from which the application is started, the location of all properties files, both the one on the classpath and the external one in the filesystem need to be provided as additional parameters, to the `java -jar` command, in order to be picked up.
+If the external properties file has a different name and/or is located in a different folder than the one from which the application is started, the location of all properties files, both the one on the classpath and the external one in the filesystem needs to be provided as additional parameter, in order to be picked up, when starting the application.

 Example:
 ```